 Many seriously ill patients have low levels of thyroid hormones but are not clinically hypothyroid and do not require thyroid hormone supplementation.

-Patients with euthyroid sick syndrome have low, normal, or only slightly elevated TSH levels, unlike the marked TSH elevations present in true hypothyroidism.
+Patients with euthyroid sick syndrome have low, normal, or only slightly elevated levels of thyroid-stimulating hormone (TSH), unlike the marked TSH elevations present in true hypothyroidism.